danielinux/fidelio/README.md

 ### Security considerations

-The security of Fidelio, like those of all other similar hw-based U2F devices, depends entirely on the physical presence of the hardware.
-If Fidelio is lost or stolen, the second factor of all the registered services must be considered as compromised, and the keys associated to the device should be revoked from all the associated services.
+The security of Fidelio depends entirely on the physical presence of the hardware.
+If Fidelio is lost or stolen, the second factor of all the registered services must be considered compromised, and the keys associated to the device should be revoked from all the associated services.
 This usually does not represent an important security risk in itself, as long as a first factor is in use (commonly, password authentication).

 A rp2040 board running Fidelio will not store any credentials or traces that can be associated with any running server.
-The only two pieces of information stored in the target's FLASH memory are the device's master key, generated on first use, and a counter keeping track of the number of crypto operation done throughout the lifetime of the device, as mandated by the U2F-Fido protocol.
+The only two pieces of information stored in the target's FLASH memory are the device's master key, generated on first use, and counters keeping track of crypto operations, as mandated by the FIDO protocols.

 ### Hardware requirements

-U2F-Fido1.2 protocol mandates the use of a single button to indicate that the user is actually present when the key is used.
+FIDO/U2F mandates the use of a single button to indicate that the user is actually present when the key is used.
+Without this button the authenticator will never assert user presence.

-For this purpose, Fidelio requires to add a push-button between GPIO15 and GND.
+For this purpose, Fidelio requires a normally-open push-button between GPIO15 and GND.

 On the Raspberry-pi pico board, this button can normally be soldered in place:

 ![Raspberry Pico soldering](doc/raspi_mod_button.png)

-If you are using a different model and/or you want to change the pin for the U2F presence button and LED, just edit [pins.h](src/pins.h) and change the pin number defined by the macro `PRESENCE_BUTTON` and `U2F_LED`, respectively.
+If you are using a different model and/or you want to change the pin for the presence button and LED, just edit [pins.h](src/pins.h) and change the pin number defined by the macro `PRESENCE_BUTTON` and `U2F_LED`, respectively.

-### How to build:
+### Build and flash:

 1. Clone this repository, create and populate build directory